PhoenixSatoshi/Beans-Staking-Fullstack-Dapp/README.md

 # Beans Staking Dapp

 The Beans Staking Dapp is a decentralized application built on the Ethereum blockchain that allows users to stake and earn rewards in the form of APY.
-This project uses Node.js, Next.js, Moralis, Axios v1.3.6, Ethers v5.7.2, Wagmi v0.12.10, and web3uikit/icons.This has been created on the Sepoloia Network for fun and should not be used for production or in a production environment.
+This project uses Node.js, Next.js, Moralis, Axios v1.3.6, Ethers v5.7.2, Wagmi v0.12.10, and web3uikit/icons.This has been created on the Sepolia Network for fun and should not be used for production or in a production environment.

 ## Table of Contents